Chinelo Anohu

 She is the pioneer member of the London stock exchange Africa Advisory group.
 In 2004, she became the pioneer Legal Adviser to PenCom in Nigeria.
-On the 14 December 2014, she was appointed the substantive Director General of the commission.
-She graduated with a of Laws Degree from the University of Nigeria at Enugu.
+On 14 December 2014, she was appointed the substantive Director General of the commission.
+She graduated with a Bachelor of Laws Degree from the University of Nigeria at Enugu.
 She also has a master's degree in Telecommunication and Information Technology from the London School of Economics.
 She attended Harvard University Kennedy School of Government, the London Business School, the Columbia University Graduate School of Business and the Wharton University Business School for various Executive Education Programs.